ministryofjustice/delius-case-notes-api/README.md

 and the easiest thing (if you have maven installed) is to install it into your local maven repo:

 mvn install:install-file -Dfile=ojdbc8.jar -DgroupId=com.oracle -DartifactId=ojdbc8 -Dversion=12.2.0.1 -Dpackaging=jar

+## Running the service against local oracle
+Assuming you have downloaded the oracle binaries, built a docker image, configured the database, applied the ddl, dropped a load of FKs, inserted the dummy data from src/test/resources, downloaded the oracle drivers and installed them somewhere discoverable by gradle, you will probably want to test it.

+As a temporary convenience, there is a spring profile to enable which will do just that.
+Pass the following onto the command line when starting the application:

+--spring.profiles.active=oracle